AlfonsoGhislieri/acebook-rails-template-simple/README.md

 Tested using [RSpec](https://rspec.info/) and [Capybara](https://github.com/teamcapybara/capybara).

-Deployed to Heroku with continuous integration implemented: https://acebook-production.herokuapp.com/ (currently old images are not displaying due to being stored locally on heroku)
+Deployed to Heroku with continuous integration implemented: https://acebook-production.herokuapp.com/ (currently old images are not displaying due to being stored locally on heroku).

 ## Quickstart